variantstudios/wisdomwaysacupuncture.com/_posts/2017-12-29-is-your-jing-depleted-a-chinese-medicine-concept-you-may-want-to-know-about.md

 ## What is Jing, and why does it matter for my health?

-Jing is a concept that I don’t talk about much in the acupuncture clinic, but according to Chinese Medicine, it has everything to do with the elemental season we’re in now: Water.&nbsp;
+Jing is a concept that I don’t talk about much in the acupuncture clinic, but according to Chinese Medicine, it has everything to do with the elemental season we’re in now: Water.

 It is all wrapped up with the kidney energy; and for those of you who read my [winter seasonal article](http://www.wisdomwaysacupuncture.com/2015/01/12/the-depths-of-water-will-keep-you-balanced-this-winter/ "The Depths of the Water Element will Keep you Balanced this Winter"){: target="_blank"}, you know that the kidneys, the Water Element, and Winter, are all related.